Cerhovice: Administrative division

+Etymology

+The initial name of the village was Crhovice.
+The name was derived from the personal name Crh or Crha (derived from the name Cyril), meaning "the village of Crh's/Crha's people".

 Geography

 Cerhovice is located about 19 km southwest of Beroun and 42 km southwest of Prague.
 It lies on the border between the Hořovice Uplands and Křivoklát Highlands.
 The highest point is the hill Třenická hora at 500 m above sea level.

 History

-The first written mention of Cerhovice is in a deed of King Ottokar II of Bohemia from 1275.
+The first written mention of Cerhovice is in a deed of King Ottokar II from 1275.
 The village was promoted to a market town in 1516 by King Vladislaus II.
 The market town was a royal property until 1557, when it was purchased by the Lobkowicz family.
-Their properties were confiscated as a punishment for preparing an uprising against the king in 1595, and the royal chamber regained Cerhovice.
+Their properties were confiscated as a punishment for preparing an uprising against the king in 1595, and so the royal chamber regained Cerhovice.

 Transport

 The D5 motorway from Prague to Plzeň leads south of the market town.

 Cerhovice is located on the railway line Plzeň–Beroun.